meyerhoferc/checks-for-understanding/module-4/backend/week_four.md

 #### Review

 * What are some characteristics of "good" git workflow?

+ * small atomic commits
+ * branches named for features
+ * PRs that describe the code that's changed and asks for feedback for certain parts of the code if necessary
+ * making frequent PRs (shouldn't have a lot of commits for one PR)

 * What are the four fundamental concepts of object oriented programming?

 * What's a module in Ruby and what's the difference between a class and a module?

+ A module is a way to store static information and provide namespacing and mixins for classes.
+A class is a way to manage state in an object-oriented way.
+A class is a representation of a template for something.
+It has attributes and behaviors.